mlauck/crass-fish/README.md

 - Freya Rowland

 # Metadata
 - 8/25/2023 FER completed biological name verification in ISIS.
-Notes are stored in Data/ITIScomparison.xlsx
+Notes are stored in Data/ITIScomparison.xlsx.
+Replaced 35 species names with updates.
 - 8/25/2023 FER fixed capitalization in fish_traits.csv.
 All lower case except proper nouns.

 Check back later for more info as project develops